3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Lago Torres, Torres del Paine

-Let’s head to Easter Islands!
+Let’s head to Easter Island!

-One step at a time: first, get back to Punta Arenas, return the car, and hop on a plane to Santiago.
-As there are only two or three flights a day to Easter Island even in the high season, be sure to plan your flight from Punta Arenas accordingly.
-The flight from Santiago to Easter Island may also be delayed due to strong winds, so maybe bring yourself a good book in case it happens to you.
+One step at a time: first, get back to Punta Arenas, return your rental car, and hop on a plane to Santiago.
+Since there are only two or three flights a day to Easter Island even in the high season, be sure to plan your flight from Punta Arenas accordingly.

 • Distance: a few thousand kilometers by plane